fly-apps/dockerfile-laravel/README.md

 1. Clone the repository
 2. Get the repo dependencies with `composer install`
-3. If you run into any issues, find the `Getting Pass Hurdles` section below for common solutions
+3. If you run into any issues, find the `Getting Past Hurdles` section below for common solutions

 Then, yes.
 After set up, you can make your changes!